jemme07/pyspk/README.md

 ### Installation

-The easiest way to install pyspk is using pip:
+The easiest way to install py-SP(k) is using pip:

 ```
 pip install pyspk [--user]